Let’s pick the All-Time Greatest Middle-Aged XI

 No middle-aged person has made more Test runs than Goochie and 3,958 of them were made as opener.

-Gooch actually made more runs after he turned 35 than before.
+Strikingly, Gooch actually made more runs after he turned 35 than before.

 2. Jack Hobbs – 2,945 runs at 56.63 (10 hundreds)

 Geoff Boycott is the second-highest run-scorer as a middle-aged opener with 3,535 runs at 47.77 (10 hundreds.
 However, we had to do something to exclude him, so we went with Jack Hobbs, who made 2,792 runs as opener at the VASTLY SUPERIOR AVERAGE of 55.84 (nine hundreds).
 (Obligatory mention for Vinoo Mankad too who averaged exactly 50 as an over-35 opener.
-He always seems to crop up in these pieces.)
+Vinoo always seems to crop up in these sorts of pieces.)

 Further reinforcing his case, Hobbs made eight Test hundreds in his forties and scored his final one when he was 46, which is still a record.